-- Starting or increasing either Life, Accident, or Disability Insurance Benefits may require proof of good health and coverage will only be effective after the applicant is approved.
-If death occurs before a Life Event is processed, the amount of coverage payable is your current amount of Life and/or Accident Insurance.
-When you add Life or Accident Insurance Benefits, you must designate a beneficiary.
-Periodically thereafter, you may want to update your beneficiary designations, and you can make beneficiary changes on the Benefits Service Center.
-Once you complete and submit the online Beneficiary Designation Form, it supersedes all previous designations. - If a death or accident occurs before your first-time enrollment is processed, the amount of Life Insurance and Accidental Death and Dismemberment Insurance Benefits that will be paid is your "default coverage."
-If you have coverage and you are requesting an increase, the amount payable is your current amount of coverage. - You or your spouse may only increase your Life Insurance coverage by one level per year, with proof of good health. - If you elect to enroll in any coverage requiring proof of good health, you must submit (postmarked) a completed, dated, and signed Statement of Health Form to MetLife within 30 days after your enrollment/election date.
+- If a death or accident occurs before your first-time enrollment is processed, the amount of Life Insurance and Accidental Death and Dismemberment Insurance that will be paid is your "default coverage."
+If you have coverage and you are requesting an increase, the amount payable is your current amount of coverage. - You or your spouse may only increase your Life Insurance coverage by one level per year, with proof of good health. - If you elect to enroll in any coverage requiring proof of good health, you must submit (postmarked) a completed, dated, and signed Statement of Health from MetLife within 30 days after your enrollment/election date.
 If your statement of health is not postmarked within 30 days after your enrollment/election date, your application for these coverages will not be considered, and you must wait until the next annual enrollment (or your next qualifying Life Event) to apply for any of these coverages. - If you plan to cover your Company-recognized Domestic Partner under your Life Insurance, you must submit a MetLife Affidavit of Company-recognized Domestic Partnership.
-This form is part of the Company-recognized Domestic Partner Enrollment Kit. - See also "Special Life Event Considerations" on page 44 for other information regarding Life Events that may trigger allowable changes in coverage.
+This form is part of the Company-recognized Domestic Partner Enrollment Kit. - See also "Special Life Event Considerations" for other information regarding Life Events that may trigger allowable changes in coverage.